Austin Shenton

-Austin P. Shenton (born January 22, 1998) is an American professional baseball third baseman who is a free agent.
+Austin P. Shenton (born January 22, 1998) is an American professional baseball first baseman and designated hitter for the El Águila de Veracruz of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays.

 Amateur career

 Shenton attended Bellingham High School in Bellingham, Washington.
 He hit .472 with a .700 on-base percentage as a high school senior.
 He was drafted by the Cleveland Indians in the 34th round of the 2016 Major League Baseball draft but did not sign with the team.

 Shenton initially committed to playing college baseball for the Washington Huskies but switched to playing at Bellevue College so he could keep his draft eligibility.
 At Bellevue, he hit .395 with 7 home runs.
 After going undrafted in 2017, he then transferred to Florida International University.
 In two seasons with the Panthers, he hit .337 with 16 home runs in 105 games.
 He was twice named to the All-Conference USA second team.

 He played collegiate summer baseball with the Bellingham Bells in 2016 and 2017, then the Wareham Gatemen of the Cape Cod Baseball League in 2018, where he was named an all-star and the playoff most valuable player after Wareham's league championship.